rollkit/rollkit/state/indexer-service.md

 ### Event Bus

 The event bus is a messaging service between the full node and the indexer service.
-It serves events emitted by block executor of the full node to the indexer service where events are routed to the relevant indexer component based on type.
+It serves events emitted by the block executor of the full node to the indexer service where events are routed to the relevant indexer component based on type.

 ### Block Indexer